Endlosschleifenet/roblox-starving-artists-bot/README.md

   * Input Error-Handling
   * Some code-cleanup
   * Bug fixes(?)
+  * Code will stop upon canvas completion
+  * Can make more canvases after your current canvas is finished generating
+  * Overhauled UI
+* Upcomming:
+  * Adjust the co-ordinates of everything.
+  * A wiki?
+(Including Explanations of things etc.)

 > [!NOTE]
 > My newer edits are in a temporary file called [bot-v2.py](https://github.com/Endlosschleifenet/roblox-starving-artists-bot/blob/main/bot-v2.py).